-The USPS Priority Mail option is available for items that weigh 70 pounds and under, and the packages range from small envelopes to a large box of around 1 ft x 1ft x 6 inches.
+The USPS Priority Mail option is available for items that weigh 70 pounds and under, and the packages range from small envelopes to large boxes of around 1 ft x 1ft x 6 inches.
 If you’re looking to send a heavy item that is small or medium-sized, in a reasonable amount of time, then the Priority Mail option is a good choice.
 While it’s not the fastest option, the delivery service gets the items to your customers within 1-3 days, which is pretty great.

 Priority Mail Express: Overnight

 The Priority Mail Express is USPS’s fastest shipping option, where orders are guaranteed to reach your customers by the next business day.
 For packages under 70 pounds, the Priority Mail Express option is good if you can fit the item into the flat rate shipping envelope.
 Otherwise, the prices are pretty high for larger packages and you might be better off with a different carrier.